Description

 Applying this definition to our asset in some examples:

-• Compared with SPY (179 days) in the period of the last 3 years, the average time in days below previous high water mark of 83 days is lower, thus better.
+• Compared with SPY (179 days) in the period of the last 3 years, the average days below previous high of 86 days is smaller, thus better.

 Performance (YTD)